FHantke/brave-browser-wiki/Chromium-fork-Update.md

 ### Milestone 2: Builds with updates (March-May)

-- [ ] Audio / WebRTC fingerprinting protection (Jocelyn has this in progress)
+- [x] Audio / WebRTC fingerprinting protection
+- [ ] Third party fingerprinting protection
 - [ ] Noscript with per origin selections  (Jocelyn starting on this next)
 - [ ] Investigate updating DAT files via an extension.
 (Emerick has this in progress)
 - [ ] Removing Chrome extension store support.
 (Emerick will start on this next)